sawi4644/budget-tracker-pwa/README.md

 ## Resources

-* In order to cache dynamic content, i.e. users' inputs for withdrawals or deposits, incorporate `indexedDB` from the previous module.
+* In order to cache dynamic content, i.e. users' inputs for withdrawals or deposits, incorporated `indexedDB`

-* Use [Google](https://www.google.com) or another search engine to research this topic.

 ## Collaboration